- Introduction and Purpose

 - Relating library goals to the goals of the campus;

-- Serving as a contract between HSL staff and UC Denver AMC personnel.
+- Serving as a contract between HSL staff and CU Anschutz personnel.

-The UC Denver mission statement reflects the main purposes of the institution:
+The CU Denver mission statement reflects the main purposes of the institution:

 - Education of health professionals;